Dylan-Barclay/CLI-RPN-Calculator/README.md

 This current version can only handle + - * / operators

-If you put a letter in the calculator it will no longer work and you will have to restart.
+If you put a letter other than the ones specifid in the calculator it will no longer work and you will have to restart.
 I will continue to work on fixing this issue.